percona/percona-server/doc/source/release-notes/Percona-Server-5.7.22-22.rst

 ============

-* A new ``--encrypt-tmp-files`` option turns on encryption for the temporary files which  |Percona Server| may create on disk for filesort, binary log transactional caches and Group Replication caches.
+* A new ``--encrypt-tmp-files`` option turns on encryption for the temporary files which  **Percona Server for MySQL** may create on disk for filesort, binary log transactional caches and Group Replication caches.

 Bugs Fixed